AsgerSommer/asgersommer.github.io/_posts/2026-02-28-archiving-git-repos-on-macos.md

 But, besides:
 1. Normal syncing to the git repository.
 2. Normal backups to external hard drives.
-3. I'd still like it to be present on my synchronized file storage...
+3. I'd still like it to be backed up on my synchronized file storage...

-...so I've made a script to do so, `archiver.sh`:
+...so I've made a script to make it easy to zip the entire git folder into a synchronized folder, `archiver.sh`:

 ```
 #!/bin/bash